 What kind of benefits are there for permanent residents?
 The benefits of the Permanent Resident visa are:

-- You don’t need to do any more visa renewals because the Permanent Resident visa is good for life, wow!
+- You do not need to do any more visa renewals because the Permanent Resident visa is good for life, wow!

 *Disclaimer: You will still have to renew the Residence Card and Re-entry Permit if you will be outside of the country for over one year.